CogPlatform/Notes/src/RemoteLogin.md

+Remote desktop can be a security hole, so we must be careful, especially for lab machines!!!

-We want to use zerotier to access machines using a secure and private IP address, and we run SSH and nomachine to allow terminal and GUI access, both using SSH keys only.
+We can use Zerotier to access machines using a secure and private IP address, and we run SSH and nomachine to allow terminal and GUI access, both using SSH keys only.
+This is much more secure than using the normal remote desktops.

 # Steps